IMMM-SFA/akdemir-etal_2025_advances_in_applied_energy/README.md

 | reV | v0.7.0 | https://github.com/NREL/reV | https://doi.org/10.5281/zenodo.7301491 |

 ## Reproduce my experiment
+Use the scripts found in the `workflow` directory to reproduce the experiment presented in this publication.

+### Steps
+1. ...
+2. ...
+3. ...

 Fill in detailed info here or link to other documentation to thoroughly walkthrough how to use the contents of this repository to reproduce your experiment.
 Below is an example.